 Are we covered when other people or groups use our church buildings?

 The church is assumed to be a safe place even when used by others.
-Outside groups must have a signed licence agreement and proof of insurance approved by Diocesan Council.
+Outside groups must have a signed licence agreement and proof of insurance approved by Synod Council.

 What happens when parishioners become friends?